magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-35607-->

+*  Custom customer address attributes fields are now displayed as expected in the storefront checkout workflow.

 ### Catalog

 <!--- MC-31068-->

+*  Magento now removes disabled products from a shopper’s cart before checkout.
+Previously, when a shopper added a product to their cart that was disabled before checkout completed, Magento removed the disabled product from the cart, but the product remained in the quote, and the shopper could not check out.
+[GitHub-26680](https://github.com/magento/magento2/issues/26680)

 <!--- MC-25062-->

-*  Deadlocks  no longer occur when the import process executes a bulk insert and the reindex process simultaneously executes a large insert from select.
+*  Deadlocks no longer occur when the import process executes a bulk insert and the re-index process simultaneously executes a large insert from select.
 Previously, Magento displayed this error:`PDOException: SQLSTATE[40001]: Serialization failure: 1213 Deadlock found when trying to get lock`.
 [GitHub-8933](https://github.com/magento/magento2/issues/8933)

 <!--- MC-30624-->